When Did Us Enter Ww2

 The Aftermath: Mobilization and the Home Front

 Following the declaration of war, the United States underwent a massive mobilization effort.
 The economy was rapidly converted to a wartime footing, with industries shifting to the production of military goods.
-Millions of Americans were drafted into the armed forces, while others joined the war effort on the home front, contributing to the production of munitions, food, and other essential supplies.
+So millions of Americans were drafted into the armed forces, while others joined the war effort on the home front, contributing to the production of munitions, food, and other essential supplies.
 The war years saw significant social and economic changes, with women entering the workforce in unprecedented numbers and racial minorities playing a crucial role in the war effort despite facing ongoing discrimination.

 Scientific Advancements and Technological Superiority